matiashl27/3_Levels_Stage/3-level-station.md

 ## Instructions

-These instructions will take you through how to assemble the 2-levels version of the station.
-There is also a [3-levels version](https://librehub.github.io/3_Levels_Stage/) if you need a room for placing your boards and protected them in the station.
+These instructions will take you through how to assemble the 3-levels version of the station.
+There is also a [2-levels version](https://librehub.github.io/2_Levels_Stage/) for education or other applications.

 The assembly is broken up into several steps: